3 men convicted of supporting plot to kidnap Gov. Whitmer

 Morrison, 28, Musico, 44, and Bellar, 24, were also convicted of a gun crime and membership in a gang.
 Prosecutors said the Wolverine Watchmen was a criminal enterprise.

+Attorney General Dana Nessel, a Democrat in a tight race for reelection, hailed the outcome and praised law enforcement.

+“Terrorist attacks and mass shootings are not spontaneous events.
+They are the result of planning, plotting and amassing resources in a buildup to violent acts,” she said.

-Defense attorneys argued that the three men had broken ties with Fox by late summer 2020 when the Whitmer plot came into focus.
+Defense attorneys argued that Morrison, Musico and Bellar had broken ties with Fox by late summer 2020 when the Whitmer plot came into focus.
 Unlike Fox and others, they didn’t travel to northern Michigan to scout the governor’s vacation home or participate in a key weekend training session inside a “shoot house.”

 Defense lawyers couldn’t argue entrapment.
 But they attacked the tactics of Dan Chappel, an Army veteran and undercover informant.
 He took instructions from FBI agents, secretly recorded conversations and produced a deep cache of messages exchanged with the men.

-Whitmer, a Democrat running for reelection on Nov.
+Whitmer, who is seeking reelection on Nov.
 8, was never physically harmed.
 Undercover agents and informants were inside Fox’s group for months.
 The scheme was broken up with 14 arrests in October 2020.

 Fox and Barry Croft Jr. were convicted of a kidnapping conspiracy in federal court in August.
 Daniel Harris and Brandon Caserta were acquitted last spring.
 Ty Garbin and Kaleb Franks pleaded guilty.